 Curriculum Statement 2016

-Our curriculum at Hollins Grundy Primary School is designed to provide meet the required standards of the National Curriculum 2014 and to enhance this with inspiring and creative learning experiences for all children to enable them to reach high academic standards and to instil in them a love of learning.
+Our curriculum at Hollins Grundy Primary School is designed to meet the required standards of the National Curriculum, to teach RE and Sex & Relationships education sensitively effectively and to enhance this with inspiring and creative learning experiences for all children to enable them to reach high academic standards and to instil in them a love of learning.

 Aims and Objectives

 Happiness, Health and Respect for Confident, Creative Learners